spaceconcordia/rocketry-performance/documentation/Matlab_Conventions.md

 ## Matlab Conventions

+## Simulink GOTCHAs

+- Atomic Units must be carefully employed to allow the simulation to run

 ### Importing Data

 Tabulated input data is relied upon to drive the simulation (see *Dynamic Parameters*).
 The following configuration is investigated to support this smoothly